 Nina Thompson worked as an occupational nurse assistant, according to the obituary.
 Taishawn and Treshawn would have been sophomores at North County High School.

 The Rev. Lazarus Jones said family members and friends could find solace in knowing that Nina Thompson and her children knew God.

 “[The twins] were christened and raised up in the church.
 The best present you can give your children is to give them back to the Lord.”

-According to police, a woman who said she was concerned about the wellbeing of her son, Kelly Thompson, and his family members called police to his home on Wood Street.
+, a woman who said she was concerned about the wellbeing of her son, Kelly Thompson, and his family members called police to his home on Wood Street.
 When officers arrived and met with the woman, they heard a single gunshot come from inside the home, said Anne Arundel County Police Department spokesman Lt.
 J.D.
 Batten.

 Batten said officers immediately entered the home to prevent further injuries if someone was actively shooting inside, but instead found the bodies of the four family members.

 Police have not released any updates on the incident since Aug.
 7.